Serial and Lot Inventory with Multiple Units of Measure

 Issue Credit Memo

-Note:On some transactions that allow units to be changed, only units that qualify appear in the units list.
+Note:On some transactions where you can change units, only units that qualify appear in the units list.

 The following transactions display units of measure that cannot be changed: